Proposed US rule would ban airlines from charging parents additional fees to sit with their children

 "Flying with children is already complicated enough without having to worry about that," U.S. Transportation Secretary Pete Buttigieg said.

+Airlines for America, a trade association representing the industry, said in a statement that airlines already make an effort to accommodate families.

+“Each carrier has established individual policies, and all make every effort to ensure families sit together,” the group said in a statement.

-Buttigieg pointed out that four airlines – Alaska, American, Frontier and JetBlue – already guarantee that children 13 and under can sit next to an accompanying adult for free.
+But Buttigieg said only four airlines – Alaska, American, Frontier and JetBlue – already guarantee that children ages 13 and under can sit next to an accompanying adult for free.

 Congress authorized the Department of Transportation to propose a rule banning family seating fees as part of the Federal Aviation Administration Reauthorization Act, which President Joe Biden signed in May.

-Note: This story was first published on Aug.
-1, 2024.
-It was updated on Aug.
-2, 2024 to correct the U.S. Department of Transportation rule that airlines challenged in court.
-It was over the disclosure of feeds, not customer refunds.